-It’s no secret the Kpop industry is super cutthroat.
+It’s no secret the Kpop industry is cutthroat.
 Despite the jam-worthy songs and the surplus of groups, it’s a tough industry.
-NU’EST was on the brink of losing it all.
-They debuted in 2012 and after years of struggling to make it (despite having some hits), 2017 was their ‘make it or break it’ year.
+NU’EST, a five member group, was on the brink of losing it all.
+After years of struggling to sell their albums and gain the public’s attention, 2017 was their ‘make it or break it‘ year.

-Produce 101 gave NU’EST a platform and audience they were able to share their story with.
-Throughout the show the audience connected to the members and realized how seriously underrated they were.
+Produce 101 gave NU’EST a platform and audience they desperately needed.
+During the show the audience connected to the members.
+They sympathized with their story and many realized how talented the group was.

 I’ll just sip my tea and pretend I’m not throwing shade or anything…

-So if members of struggling groups join survival programs and whatnot…does this mean the same thing that happened to NU’EST will happen to them too?
+So if members of struggling groups join survival programs…does this mean the same thing that happened to NU’EST will happen to them too?

 In all honesty, I don’t know.